Feast: Every Action Has a Reaction

 So God has organized the Body as He saw fit, and every part of it has a function to perform.
 Because we are living organisms of free moral agency, it therefore bears upon us (as every individual part) to contribute to the wholeness, to the purity, to the efficiency, to the effectiveness of the whole—or leave.

 If you cannot agree to that, then it is very likely that you are going to be an irritant; and you are not going to grow here with us.
 It would be better for you to go elsewhere, for your own good.
 That is, for your own spiritual good.
 I do not say that meanly at all.
-That is a reality.
+It is just a reality.

 So what happens to one part, or what one part does, affects the whole.
 Thus what you do, brethren, does make a difference.
 What you do tends towards increase of good or evil, efficiency or inefficiency, effectiveness or ineffectiveness.
 So we have this dual responsibility of (1) loyalty and faithfulness to God and (2) and loyalty and faithfulness out to all of our brethren.
 You can confirm this in Ephesians 4:16, where Paul talks about how every part of the Body is fitly joined together—and every part has part in the increasing of the whole.